AaltoSciComp/python-for-scicomp/pandas.rst

 Clearly, pandas dataframes allows us to do advanced analysis with very few commands, but it takes a while to get used to how dataframes work so let's get back to basics.

 What's in a dataframe?
 ----------------------

-Pandas dataframes are a powerful tool for working with tabular data, e.g. from databases or spreadsheets.
-A pandas `DataFrame object <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html#pandas.DataFrame>`__ is composed of rows and columns:
+As we saw above, pandas dataframes are a powerful tool for working with tabular data.
+A pandas
+`DataFrame object <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html#pandas.DataFrame>`__
+is composed of rows and columns: